jina-ai/executor-hnsw-postgres/README.md

 By default, all data is stored in a PSQL database (as defined in the arguments).
 In order to add data to / build a HNSW index with your data, you need to manually call the `/sync` endpoint.
 This iterates through the data you have stored, and adds it to the HNSW index.
-By default, this is done incrementally.
+By default, this is done incrementally, on top of whatever data the HNSW index already has.
 If you want to completely rebuild the index, use the parameter `rebuild`, like so:

 ```python